-Bearing a tagline of "Kapag may WiFi, may Hanapbuhay", digitaljobsPH train freelancers for free enabling them to gain employment with industry competitive income while in the comforts of their own homes.
-With 29 new courses being offered by digitaljobsPH to freelancers and aspirants, DICT offers a variety of capacitating programs including but not limited to trainings on Virtual Assistance, Social Media Marketing and Advertising, Web Development, Digital Marketing and eCommerce, Graphics Design, and Search Engine Marketing.
-DICT also offers highly technical and in demand skills training on Java and Python Programming, CyberSecurity, Project Management, and Data Analytics.
+Bearing a tagline of "Kapag may WiFi, may Hanapbuhay", digitaljobsPH / SPARK train freelancers for free enabling them to gain employment with industry competitive income while in the comforts of their own homes.
+With 29 new courses being offered by digitaljobsPH / SPARK to freelancers and aspirants, DICT offers a variety of capacitating programs including but not limited to trainings on Virtual Assistance, Social Media Marketing and Advertising, Web Development, Digital Marketing and eCommerce, Graphics Design, and Search Engine Marketing.
+DICT also offers highly technical and in demand skills training on Java and Python Programming, Cyber Security, Project Management, and Data Analytics.

-In conjunction, DICT Luzon Cluster 3 (DICT LC3) has also been establishing digital hubs open to the public, through the Tech4ED program, to provide free and reliable internet connectivity, ICT equipment, and spaces for freelancers without the essential setup to start out their digital careers.
+In conjunction, DICT Regional Office V (or previously known as DICT Luzon Cluster 3) has also been establishing digital hubs open to the public, through the Tech4ED program, to provide free and reliable internet connectivity, ICT equipment, and spaces for freelancers without the essential setup to start out their digital careers.

-DigitaljobsPH targets to benefit unemployed and underemployed individuals, Micro, Small, and Medium Enterprises (MSME), single parents, housewives and househusbands, returning OFWs, and Persons With Disability (PWD).
-With a total of 3 training batches conducted for Bicol Region, DICT has trained 77 scholars, of which 13 are now currently doing freelance work for local and international clients.
-As DICT LC3 continuously deploys its development programs, these figures continue to increase.
+DigitaljobsPH / SPARKS targets to benefit unemployed and underemployed individuals, Micro, Small, and Medium Enterprises (MSME), single parents, housewives and househusbands, returning OFWs, and Persons with Disability (PWD).
+With a total of 31 training conducted for Bicol Region, DICT - Albay has trained 1,995 scholars, with more than 72% of scholars are now currently doing freelance work for local and international clients.
+As DICT continuously deploys its development programs, these figures continue to increase.